 Thread width is used to describe how fine the thread of the cotton that was used is.
 Usually, a single-spy cotton threat is made up of 840 cotton thread yards, so if a pound takes approximately 20 spools, the thread will be described as being either 20s cotton or 20/1; if 30 spools comprise one pound, the thread will be dubbed 30s or 30/1, and so on.
 In essence, the higher the number the finer the thread – and therefore the finer, softer shirt.

 The greater number of cotton threads in a yarn results in a tighter weave, with 18-single, 30-single and 40-single yarns being the most common types.
-The tighter the weave, the higher the quality, with a 40-single yarn creating a smoother weave for a T-shirt than a yarn made up of fewer cotton threads.
+The tighter the weave, the higher the quality, with a 40-single yarn creating a smoother weave for a t-shirt than a yarn made up of fewer cotton threads.

-MOST COMMON COTTON FINISHES
+COMMON FABRIC FINISHES

 Carded cotton, or uncombed cotton, is spun by the carded spinning technique, which means a wrapped fiber runs perpendicular to the bundle of yarn instead of being aligned in the same direction.
 Although this process results in a coarser, bulkier or more uneven final product, garments made with the carding are cheaper to produce than other methods.